 Speaker Ephraim Gopin

-Ephraim Gopin is the founder of 1832 Communications, an agency that helps nonprofits build more relationships so they can raise more money, serve more people and have more impact in their community.
-Ephraim crafts strategies that help nonprofits successfully upgrade their online presence, boost their email fundraising and strengthen their overall fundraising and marketing efforts.
-When fundraising and marketing work together, it's a beautiful thing!
+Ephraim Gopin, a fundraising and marketing expert, is the founder of 1832 Communications, an agency which partners with nonprofits to help them build more relationships so they can raise more money, serve more people and have more impact in their community.

 Ephraim is a new recipe cooker, 80s pop music and culture master, Boston sports cheerer, puzzle doer and Looney Tunes lover.
 He is the proud father of three young adults who enjoy taking road trips with their dad but disapprove of how he takes selfies.